 If you really want to maximize your efforts, try to place a holiday spin on other marketing and SEO game plans too.

 Before you rush off to implement these invaluable tips, I have to bother you with the last couple of suggestions.
 Things that I will mention here aren’t strictly related to brand promotion but are really important and can have an indirect effect on your brand reputation.

 First, customer service.
 It is included in every other post that features holiday marketing tips.
 The reason is pretty simple.
-The holiday season means a rise in the volume of customers with questions and problems that are time sensitive.
-To be on top of things, consider redirecting more manpower to customer service department and extending customer service hours.
+The holiday season means a rise in the volume of customers with questions and problems that are time-sensitive.
+To be on top of things, consider redirecting more manpower to the customer service department and extending customer service hours.